Dalimil/Instagram-Bot/README.txt

 	- OR: come up with an API script-only solution (<- we chose this, thanks to discovery of existing work)
 - Instagram account login
 - BFS Algorithm with time delays between each step
-- Algorithm A
+- Algorithm
-	- Need a queue list of accounts to start with (good 3 accounts is enough OR start with your own acc)
+	- Need a queue list of accounts or posts to start with
+		- initialize with target hashtags OR target (really good) accounts
+		- Idea: Crawl through accounts (people) that follow these hashtags or good accounts
 	- For each acc on 'Future Follow' list:
 		- scrape for quality:
 			- must be public